zhtdbb1/League-of-Legends-Aggressiveness-Analysis-2017-2018/README.md

 ---

 ### Introduction
 As a silver top player in League of Legends, I always wonder whether I should be more aggressive so that I can win more games.
-However, it's quite impossible to get all the data ofrank games around the world.
-With that question, we will explore the dataset of records of all League of Legends professional games in 2018 from oracleselixir.com instead.
+However, it's quite impossible to get all the data of rank games around the world.
+With that question, we will explore the dataset of records of all League of Legends **Professional** games in 2018 from oracleselixir.com instead.

 In the first section, I will clean and explore the data, which involves in Univariateanalysis, Bivariate analysis and conditional distribution.